RGeethanjali-43/Red-Bus-Project/README.md

 The final step I prepared my Streamlit web page used many select boxes to be attractive.

+All these steps are shortly known as ETL(Extract Transform Load)

 Technical Tags used:
 1) Web Scraping
 2) Selenium